JeffryHermanto/DartCheatSheet/README.md

 ## Iterations

 Just like every other programming language out there, you can perform iterations in dart.
-Here is a for loop example
+Here is a for loop example:

 ### Example